Chattahooligans/hooligan-hymnal-app/docs/new-assets.md

 # Fonts

-If your SG uses a particular font in its branding, that can be easily dropped into Hooligan Hymnal and configured for use across the app.
-If not, Open Sans is provided as a default, and the internet is full of free and commercial typefaces.
+If your SG uses a particular typeface in its branding, that can be easily dropped into Hooligan Hymnal and configured for use across the app.
+If not, the Open Sans typeface is provided as a default, and the internet is full of free and commercial fonts.
 Check out the Google Fonts library as one place to get started- https://fonts.google.com/

 Whatever your choice, please consider including a reference to the license in the credits section of the About screen.
 (Instruct your developer to do this)

-Once you select a typeface (or accept the default), it will be referenced in the config file for your app.
+Once you select a typeface (or accept the default), it will be referenced in the config file for your app by the Fonts config object.

 # Images